IgorEdu/Medcloud-DevOps/README.md

-# Microservices Orchestration on ECS with CodePipeline
+# Microservices Orchestration on ECS with CodePipeline using Terraform

-### Microservices Deploy and Orchestration on Amazon ECS using Terraform
+### Microservices Deploy and Orchestration on Amazon ECS with CodePipeline using Terraform

 Create clusters and services and pipelines on AWS using Terraform.